Get

 6. Make sure you can bring your cat with you to a hotel or shelter.

 Being proactive will save your family a lot of heartache.
 “If you need to evacuate, know where you are going, and confirm that there are cat-friendly hotels or shelters in advance,” Levine says.
 Mapping out where you will go and how you will get there will alleviate a lot of stress in the event of a disaster.
-Woodard advises to make sure your gas tank is full and your battery is fully charged at the first sign of a potential disaster.
+Woodard advises making sure your gas tank is full and your battery is fully charged at the first sign of a potential disaster.

 7. Get the “all clear” before you go back.

-Even though it may appear that the worst of a storm or situation is over, patience in this instance, is a lifesaving virtue.
+Even though it may appear that the worst of a storm or situation is over, patience in this instance is a lifesaving virtue.
 “A disaster can turn deadlier at any point in time,” Woodard says.
 So, keeping your whole family safe could mean spending a few extra days out of the emergency area.
 Always wait until you get the official notice that it’s safe to return home.

 Young man holding a cat